hamidrezaHemati/Line_Detection/README.md

 # Line_Detection
 This project aims to implement a navigator module for a robot that moves on specific lines on a path.
+To implement this module 3 LDR sensor was used to detect the light reflected from the surface and based on the amount of reflection the path can be detected.
+Also with the help of 3 LDR that placed on a straight line, we can figure out witch way to move the robot in order to keep it on a straight line.